nf-core/mag/docs/output.md

 </details>

-If the parameter `--save_busco_reference` is set, additionally the used BUSCO lineage datasets are stored in the output directy.
+If the parameter `--save_busco_reference` is set, additionally the used BUSCO lineage datasets are stored in the output directory.

 <details markdown="1">
 <summary>Output files</summary>